LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/angular-1st-steps.rst

 2. Starts a web server on your computer that serves the built version of your Angular project.

    * Your angular project is viewable at the web address http://localhost:4200
-   * When you visit that address your Angular code will run.

 .. note::